plabble/plabble.github.io/transport/put.md

 ---
 The PUT request (see Figure A) **includes a header**.
 This header contains one field: the [bucket id](./create.md#bucket-id) and is used to indicate which bucket is used.

-The PUT packet accepts one [flag](./index.md#request-flags):
+The PUT packet accepts no extra flags.

-- #6: Include slot index
+The body contains an array with the following fields:

-The body can contain the following fields:
+- **Slot index**: a 2-byte integer (uint-16) that indicates the index of the slot in the bucket that must be replaced.
+If you want to use the first empty slot, try an [APPEND](./append.md) request instead.
-- **Slot index** (optional): a 2-byte integer (uint-16) that indicates the index of the slot in the bucket that must be replaced.
-Leave out to append to next empty slot.
+- **Length**: a [dynamically sized](./index.md#dynamically-sized-length) integer that indicates the length of the following content.
 - **Content**: variable-length byte content.
 Can be literally everything, but is limited to ~268 MB due to the [dynamic length](./index.md#dynamically-sized-length) property of the request packet which is currently limited to 4 bytes from which 28 bits can be used.

-The slot index is set when you want to put the data in a specific slot.
-This will replace the data in the slot if it is already in use and you have _write_ permissions.
-If you have _append_ permissions and you try to write data to a slot that is not empty or is not the next empty slot in the bucket the server will send [error code](./index.md#response-codes) 3.
+The indicated slot index will replace the data in the slot if it is already in use and you have _write_ permissions.
+If you have _append_ permissions and you try to write data to a slot that is not empty or is not the next empty slot in the bucket the server will send [error code](./index.md#response-codes) 51.

 ## Response